zmeluch/Columbus_Airbnb_Analysis/README.md

 A slide was added to discuss the types of technology and tools used for the project.
 Technologies are listed below along with a general description of their use:
 * Python Packages
-    * Pandas - used to load the initial Inside AirBnB data into as a dataframe.
+    * Pandas - used to load the initial Inside AirBnB data as a dataframe.
 Also used to clean the data, find values, and export files.
     * GeoPy - facilitated the geocoding of loctions using third-party sites.
     * Plotly Express and hvPlot - produced plots for the maching learning portion.
     * Plotly Figure Factory - generated the dendrogram for the machine learning piece.